You purchased a walk-behind push or self-propelled lawn mower to keep the outdoor appearance of your home looking its

 Bad or Improperly Gapped Spark Plug

-You can clean the spark plug to remove the deposits on the tip.
+You can clean the spark plug to remove the deposits.
 If your spark plug is very dark in color or damaged, you must replace your spark plug.

 Your spark plug needs to be properly gapped following the manufacturer’s specifications as found in the operator’s manual.
 Starting problems can be caused by a spark plug that is gapped incorrectly or loose spark plug wires.

 Bad Ignition Coil